-We also introduced a new REST API, with a complete declarative specification written in JSON-Schema.
-This enabled other people to integrate Proxmox VE into their infrastructure, and made it easy to provide additional services.
+The introduction of our new REST API, with a complete declarative specification written in JSON-Schema, enabled other people to integrate Proxmox VE into their infrastructure, and made it easy to provide additional services.

-Also, the new REST API made it possible to replace the original user interface with a modern HTML5 application using JavaScript.
+Also, the new REST API made it possible to replace the original user interface with a modern client side single-page application using JavaScript.
 We also replaced the old Java based VNC console code with noVNC.
 So you only need a web browser to manage your VMs.